Not-Elias/stakingWalkthrough/README.md

 Personally, I opted for the latter as it tends to be more convenient.
 Specifically, I rented a VPS server from https://contabo.com/en/vps/, selecting a server with 12 vCPU cores, 48 GB RAM, 2 TB SSD, and 32 TB traffic.

 ## Step 2: First steps
-If you're using a VPS from a Windows computer, utilize tools like Putty or Mobaxterm (the one I'll be using) to establish a connection to the node.
-On the other hand, if you're operating from a Linux computer, initiate an SSH connection via:
+If you are using a VPS from a Windows computer, use tools like Putty or Mobaxterm (the one I will be using) to establish a connection to the node.
+On the other hand, if you are operating from a Linux computer, initiate an SSH connection via:

 ```bash
    ssh username@vps_ip_address
 ```

-Simply log in if you're using a computer.
+Simply log in if you are using a computer.

 Once you are in, update and upgrade the node, and install all dependencies: